- Employment assistance through career exploration, resume writing and interview coaching

 Lunes y Miércoles 5p-7p

-Empowerment Services Program team members can provide educational presentations for your school, group, church or other women’s and service organization.
-For questions, please email Kelly Hampton, Director, Empowerment Services , or call (765) 742-0075.
+Empowerment Services Program team members can provide educational presentations for your school, group, church or other women’s and service organizations.
+For questions, please email Brenda Renaldo, Director, Empowerment Services , or call (765) 742-0075.

 Dress for Success